 Net Cash Provided from Operating Activities and Free Cash Flow.
-We focus on measures designed to monitor cash flow, including net cash provided from operating activities and Free Cash Flow, which is a financial measure not calculated in accordance with U.S. GAAP and represents net cash provided from operating activities less property additions.
+We focus on measures designed to monitor cash flow, including net cash provided from operating activities and Free Cash Flow.
+Free Cash Flow is a financial measure that is not calculated in accordance with U.S. GAAP and represents net cash provided from operating activities less property additions.

-Growth in Number of Home Service Plans and Customer Retention Rate.
-We report our growth in number of home service plans and customer retention rate in order to track the performance of our business.
-Home service plans represent our recurring customer base, which includes customers with active contracts for recurring services.
-Our customer retention rate is calculated as the ratio of the number of ending home service plans to the sum of the number of beginning home service plans, new home service plan sales and acquired accounts for the applicable period.
-These measures are presented on a rolling, 12-month basis in order to avoid seasonal anomalies.
+Number of Home Warranties and Customer Retention Rate.
+We report on our number of home warranties and customer retention rate as measurements of our operating performance.
+These measurements are presented on a rolling 12-month basis in order to avoid seasonal anomalies.
+The number of home warranties is representative of our recurring home warranty customer base and is measured as the number of customers with active contracts as of the respective period end date.
+Our customer retention rate is calculated as the ratio of the number of end-of-period home warranty contracts to the sum of the number of beginning-of-period home warranty contracts and the number of new home warranty sales and acquired accounts during the respective period.